 The NCDSB is working in partnership with the following community organizations and commits to working with other related agencies for guidance, support, and education materials.
-These agencies and organizations are listed in Appendix A: Community Agencies, Organizations, and Additional Resources of Support.
+These agencies and organizations are listed in Appendix A: Community Agencies and Organizations.

 INTERVENTIONS MUST BE SAFE